What are your thoughts and feelings about entering a new hybrid way of working? What do your team members think and feel?

 An opportunity for you

-If you would like to discover the impact and benefit of generative listening to liberate the mind of others and yourself, join me on my 30-Day Listening to Liberate Challenge together with a global community of individuals wanting to deepen their listening skills, starting 2nd August.
-With just 5 minutes a day, you’ll discover the skills and practice of listening generatively, enhancing your communication in readiness for the hybrid working arrangements and have greater impact on the lives of others.
+If you would like to discover the impact and benefit of generative listening to liberate the mind of others and yourself, join me on my 14-Day Listen to Lead Challenge together with a global community of individuals wanting to deepen their listening and increase their impact.
+With just 5 minutes a day, you’ll discover the skills and practice of listening generatively, to enhance your communication, navigate change, hold tender conversations and have greater impact on the lives of others.

 Thank you for listening!